JabariD/backend-projects/password-generator/readme.md

 ## Technical Details
 The user can specify options (include numbers? include letters? mix case? include special characters?) for the password to be generated.
 - This is modeled with a simple boolean value.
 - NOTE: Rules muse be followed.
 For example, if the user sets include letters to false, then by default numbers must be selected.
-Or if the user
+Or if the user sets include letters to false, then by default the minimum length of the password has increased.
   - These rules were found by following standards of [Norton Password Generator](https://my.norton.com/extspa/passwordmanager?path=pwd-gen).

 When the user clicks the generate button, the program simply shoves all the valid characters (based on user's true/false selections) and shoves them into an array and then selects a random character.